LeDevNovice/ConfigFiles/README.md

 # ConfigFiles
-Repository to keep all my config files for multiples purpose
+*Repository to keep all my config files for multiples purpose.*